-Catholics are gathering across the United States on September 8 & 9, 2018 to protest the widespread clergy sex abuse and cover up by clerics in the Catholic Church and to demand truth.
+Catholics are gathering across the United States during the meeting of bishops in Rome to protest the widespread clergy sex abuse and cover up by clerics in the Catholic Church and to demand truth.
 We invite you to download an organizing kit and join your voice with thousands of other Catholics as we demand truth and transparency from Catholic bishops.

 PLATFORM FOR TIME’S UP: CATHOLICS DEMAND TRUTH

-- Demanding civil investigation of clergy sexual abuse in every state.
+- Civil investigations of clergy sexual abuse in every state.

 - Eliminating nondisclosure agreements that bar victims from cooperating in criminal prosecutions.

 - Providing payment for counseling and financial compensation to anyone bringing forth any allegation(s) of sexual abuse by church staff that is deemed credible by an independent panel of expert reviewers.